oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/create-empon.md

 ## Task 2: Modify Workflow Details

-1. Select New in the Rendering tab, in the Property Editor, enter/select the following:
+1. Select **New** in the Rendering tab, in the Property Editor enter/select the following:

     - Under Identification:
         - Name: **Employee Onboarding**